Parallel-in-Time/qmat/docs/devdoc/structure.md

 ## Additional sub-packages

-- [`qmat.solvers`](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/solvers) : implements various generic ODE making use of `qmat`-generated coefficients.
+- {py:mod}`qmat.solvers` : implements various generic ODE making use of `qmat`-generated coefficients.
 Can be modified to [add new differential operators](./addDiffOp.md) or [add new $\phi$-based integrators](./addPhiIntegrator.md)
-- [`qmat.playgrounds](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/playgrounds) : can be modified to [add a personal playground](./addPlayground.md) (non-tested experiments / examples)
+- {py:mod}`qmat.playgrounds` : can be modified to [add a personal playground](./addPlayground.md) (non-tested experiments / examples)

 ## Additional submodules

-- [`qmat.nodes`](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/nodes.py) : can be modified to add new functionalities to the `NodesGenerator` class, or improve some existing implementations
+- {py:mod}`qmat.nodes` : can be modified to add new functionalities to the `NodesGenerator` class, or improve some existing implementations
-- [`qmat.lagrange`](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/lagrange.py) : can be modified to add new functionalities to the `LagrangeApproximation` class, or improve some existing implementations
+- {py:mod}`qmat.lagrange` : can be modified to add new functionalities to the `LagrangeApproximation` class, or improve some existing implementations
-- [`qmat.mathutils`](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/mathutils.py) : can be modified to add additional mathematical utility functions used by some parts in `qmat` (like array operations, regression tools, etc ...)
+- {py:mod}`qmat.mathutils` : can be modified to add additional mathematical utility functions used by some parts in `qmat` (like array operations, regression tools, etc ...)
-- [`qmat.utils`](https://github.com/Parallel-in-Time/qmat/blob/main/qmat/utils.py) : can be modified to add additional (non mathematical) utility functions used by some parts in `qmat` (like timers, implementation check function, etc ...)
+- {py:mod}`qmat.utils` : can be modified to add additional (non mathematical) utility functions used by some parts in `qmat` (like timers, implementation check function, etc ...)